Bobby Orr: 1973–74

 In 1973–74, Orr led the Bruins to another first-place finish in the regular season.
 His point total rebounded to 122 with 32 goals and 90 assists.
 That season, Orr set the record (since surpassed) for the most points in a game by a defenceman, scoring 3 goals and 4 assists in a November 15, 1973 game against the New York Rangers.
 One goal, a shot from the blue line, broke Rangers' defenceman Rod Seiling's stick.
+That year he joined his teammates Esposito (145), Hodge (105) and Cashman (89) where they once again finished 1–2–3–4 in league scoring marking the second and last time in NHL history the season's top four scorers all played for one team.

-The Bruins made it to the Stanley Cup Finals, but lost this time to the Philadelphia Flyers in six games.
+The Bruins made it to the 1974 Stanley Cup Final, but lost this time to the Philadelphia Flyers in six games.
 In game one, late in the third period tied at 2–2, Orr blocked the open Boston net with his leg to keep out a Flyers' shot on goal, then took the puck up the ice and scored on a slapshot past goaltender Bernie Parent with a little over a minute remaining in regulation time to propel the Bruins to a 3–2 win.
 In game five, Orr assisted on Boston's first goal with shorthanded rush, and scored the next two goals himself as the Bruins won 5–1.
-In the deciding game six, Orr was in the penalty box after a scuffle with the Flyers' Bobby Clarke and during the ensuing power play the Flyers scored (which turned out to be the Cup-winning goal), but with 4 seconds left and the Bruins trailing 1-0 Orr took a face-off and sent a desperation length of the ice shot that went just wide of the Flyers' net (goaltender Parent admitted "If his shot is on net, it's a goal").
+In the deciding game six, Orr was in the penalty box after a scuffle with the Flyers' Bobby Clarke and during the ensuing power play the Flyers scored (which turned out to be the Cup-winning goal), but with four seconds left and the Bruins trailing 1-0 Orr took a face-off and sent a desperation length of the ice shot that went just wide of the Flyers' net (goaltender Parent admitted "If his shot is on net, it's a goal").